timsampson/Lesson-App-Script-GTP/readme.md

 ## Summary by Gemini 1.5 Pro

 I uploaded the folder and asked Gemini to analyze the files and provide an overview.
-I think it is did a reasonable job.
+I think it is did a reasonable job, but it is overselling this application for sure.
 Below is it's analysis of the workflow.

 ## File Breakdown and Data Flow Analysis